 Queen Elizabeth ll entered her reign dressed in mourning.
-By the 1950s black had become the height of chic for fashionable tailored daywear and evening gowns, but, henceforth, with very few exceptions, the Queen reserved black for when it was the appropriate etiquette.
-One such occasion was her State Visit to the Vatican in 1961 to meet Pope John XXIII when Hardy Amies designed an elegant black silk dress overlaid with black lace.
+By the 1950s, black had become the height of chic for fashionable tailored daywear and evening gowns, but, henceforth, with very few exceptions, the Queen reserved black for when it was the appropriate etiquette.
+One such occasion was her state visit to the Vatican in 1961 to meet Pope John XXIII, when Amies designed an elegant black silk dress overlaid with black lace (fig. 9).

-Britain enjoys a reputation as a nation of hat wearers and most notably hats form the fashion focus at the Royal Ascot races held in June each year.
-Milliners work with London’s designers to form an ensemble and create highly imaginative statement hats.
+Queen Elizabeth ll adored and wore hats designed by many milliners; they became an intrinsic part of her style..
+Relatively infrequently worn and easy to store as compared with garments, a veritable variety of these essential accessories are housed in the Royal Collection.
+Most notably, hats form the fashion focus at the Royal Ascot races, held in June each year.
+Milliners work with London’s designers to form ensembles and create highly imaginative statement hats.
 Chosen judiciously, hats can also serve multiple occasions.
-As Vogue advised their readers in April 1954, ‘A change of hat and it lunches out in town, another switch and its quietly correct at the local Horse Show.’6 Queen Elizabeth ll adored and wore hats designed by many milliners.
-Compared with garments and often infrequently worn, and relatively () easy to store, the Royal Collection houses a veritable variety of these essential accessories that became an intrinsic part of the style of the Queen.
+As Vogue advised its readers in April 1954, ‘A change of hat and it lunches out in town, another switch and it’s quietly correct at the local Horse Show.’6

-Norman Parkinson, The Queen and Duke of Edinburgh onboard SS Gothic, 1953

-The Queen is wearing a yellow-and-white striped sun dress with a matching short-sleeved bolero, made by the British textile company Horrockses.
-Like her father, QE2 was a keen amateur photographer and was often pictured with her camera, wearing its leather case around her neck, during her time off-duty.
+[PIC 10]

-From the 1950s, for informal spring and summer daywear, QE2 regularly wore fresh cotton frocks, printed in floral or striped designs, manufactured by Horrockses Fashions (est. 1946).
+Throughout the 1950s, for informal spring and summer daywear, the Queen enjoyed wearing stylish and practical frocks made using printed in floral or striped designs, manufactured by Horrockses Fashions.
 Did they make bespoke for QE2?
-Horrocks formed part of the London Model House Group (est. 1950 and renamed the Fashion House Group of London in 1958) whose members produced mid- to upper-market level, ready-made, fashions.
-(Since 1983 the industry has been supported by the British Fashion Council.)
-In 1951 Queen Elizabeth and Princess Elizabeth attended a fashion show at London’s Dorchester hotel, presenting cotton models designed by INCSOC members.
-As the cotton plant, like cashmere goats, requires a warm climate, British manufacturers import the raw fibres.
+Horrockses formed part of the London Model House Group (est. 1950 and renamed the Fashion House Group of London in 1958), whose members produced mid- to upper-market-level ready-made fashions.
+However, most of her wardrobe comprised garments made from more luxurious materials, notably silk and fine wool.

-(IMAGES tbc – Driscoll tweed hacking (?) jackets, 1950s.
-Mr Driscoll had worked for Hartnell before setting up his own business in 19??.
-Because of their extensive wear, blouses worn with tailored separates are rarely preserved and the Royal Collection is no exception.
-Photo with tweed suit, wool stockings and wellies – with Charles as boy Tweed)
+[PIC/S 11]

 A nation’s landscape and climate are instrumental in determining the textiles, yarns and garments that it produces.
-In Britain, these characteristics are all conducive to sheep farming.
+In Britain, these conditions are conducive to sheep farming.
 Wool provides the yarn that is woven to create the fine woollen cloth used by the country’s acclaimed tailoring trades, classic clothing brands and knitwear companies, as well as supplying the high fashion sector.
-Many textile manufacturers who were awarded a Royal Warrant by the Queen were established during the mid-nineteenth century.
-Simultaneously, many firms now described as ‘classic’ brands and specialist shops offering protective clothing for country wear, including hunting, shooting and fishing attire, were formed.
-Many of their retail outlets were, and remain, congregated in London’s Piccadilly area, close to Mayfair and Savile Row’s globally revered menswear tailors.
+Many textile manufacturers who were awarded a Royal Warrant by the Queen during her reign were established during the mid-nineteenth century.
+Simultaneously, many firms now described as ‘classic’ brands, and specialist shops offering protective clothing for country wear, including hunting, shooting and fishing attire, were formed.
+Many of their retail outlets were, and remain, congregated in London’s Piccadilly, close to Mayfair and Savile Row’s globally revered menswear tailors.